 How to Mount a Folder as a Drive in Windows 11

-Sometimes, you might want to open a folder quickly without going through many clicks.
-Mounting a folder as a drive means you can give it a drive letter (like D: or E:) so it shows up just like a real hard drive in Windows.
+Sometimes you want to open a folder quickly without clicking through many menus.
+Mounting a folder as a drive gives it a drive letter (like D: or E:).
+Then it shows up just like a real hard drive in Windows.

 Windows 11 has a simple tool called subst that lets you do this easily.
-This guide will show you how to set it up step-by-step.
+This guide shows you how to set it up step-by-step.

 What You Will Need